-According to AVA’s Guide to Food Labelling and Advertisements, only 19 categories of food require expiry dates.
+According to SFA’s Guide to Food Labelling and Advertisements, only 19 categories of food require expiry dates.
 These are dairy, tofu, contains vegetables or fruits, flour, chocolate, infant food, and cooking oils.
 However, for commercial reasons, almost every food item has a date stamped on it.

 In Singapore, there’s no difference between any of the following:

 - Expiry date

 - Sell by date

 They all mean the same thing:

 Beyond this date, the food item is not allowed to be sold.